awwfensive/cWee/readme.md

 Who should use cWee?
 --------------------

-• Security researchers hunting for fresh CVEs.
+- Security researchers hunting for fresh CVEs.
-• Red teamers tracking vulnerabilities by keyword, CPE, or severity.
+- Red teamers tracking vulnerabilities by keyword, CPE, or severity.
-• Bug bounty hunters searching CVEs related to their scope.
+- Bug bounty hunters searching CVEs related to their scope.
-• Blue team defenders monitoring new risks to their infrastructure.
+- Blue team defenders monitoring new risks to their infrastructure.

 Why use cWee?
 -------------

-• Fast + flexible multi-filter searching (keywords, CVE IDs, severity, date ranges, CPEs).
+- Fast + fle  xible multi-filter searching (keywords, CVE IDs, severity, date ranges, CPEs).
-• Simple hacker-style UI with pagination + sorting.
+- Simple hacker-style UI with pagination + sorting.
-• Cuts through NVD noise so you can focus on what matters.
+- Cuts through NVD noise so you can focus on what matters.
-• 100% open-source — built for the community.

 ## Usage
 cWee is live and accessible via the web!